Blicca: Description

 Silver bream have light pink to vermilion pectoral and ventral fins.
-The anal fin is transparent grey to dark grey, as is the deeply forked caudal fin and the dorsal fin.
-The anal fin has 21-23 branched rays.
+The anal fin is transparent grey to dark grey, as are the deeply forked caudal fin and the dorsal fin.
+The anal fin has 21–23 branched rays.

-Silver bream rarely have mucus on their bodies, and if they ever have, the amount is small.
+Silver bream rarely have mucus on their bodies, and if they do, the amount is small.
 In contrast, bronze bream are often very slimy, especially when young.